-If you had net earnings of $400 or more as a gig worker in 2019, then you will need to file a tax return that reports this income.
-Being a gig worker or freelancer means your strategy when paying taxes will differ from that of an employee.
+Whether you are a long time gig worker or became an independent contractor for the first time last year, if you had net earnings of $400 or more as a gig worker in 2020, then you will need to file a tax return that reports this income.

 Independent Contractors vs. Employees